TaylorResearchLab/CFDE_DataDistillery/user_guide/CypherGuide.md

 #### 5. Another way to query relationships between 2 ontologies/datasets without necessarily including the Code nodes on either end of the query is to know the SAB and/or TYPE of relationship.
 It's important to realize that while every Code has an SAB that identifies what ontology/dataset it belongs to, relationships in the graph also have SABs.

-In this example, the `type` of relationship is `process_involves_gene` and the SAB is `NCI`:
+In this example, the 'type' of relationship is `process_involves_gene` and the SAB is `NCI`:
 ```cypher
 MATCH (code:Code {SAB:'HGNC'})-[:CODE]-(concept:Concept)-[r:process_involves_gene {SAB:'NCI'}]-(concept2:Concept)-[:CODE]-(code2:Code {SAB:'GO'})
 RETURN *
 LIMIT 1
 ```

-It can be helpful to return the `type` and `SAB` of the relationship between Concepts of interest.
+It can be helpful to return the 'type' and 'SAB' of the relationship between Concepts of interest.
 You can easily do this by returning them in a table.
-For example, if you want to find all the unique relationship `type`'s and `SAB`'s between the `HGNC` and `GO` datasets you can write something like this:
+For example, if you want to find all the unique relationship 'types' and 'SABs' between the `HGNC` and `GO` datasets you can write something like this:

 ```cypher
 MATCH (code:Code {SAB:'HGNC'})-[:CODE]-(concept:Concept)-[r]-(concept2:Concept)-[:CODE]-(code2:Code {SAB:'GO'})
 RETURN DISTINCT code.SAB, type(r), r.SAB, code2.SAB
 ```
 #### 6. How can I find out what relationships exist between my ontology/dataset and other ontologies/datasets
-If you simply want to find the relationship `type`'s and `SAB`'s between a dataset of interest, for example `HGNC`, and all other datasets you can write something like this:
+If you simply want to find the relationship 'types' and 'SABs' between a dataset of interest, for example `HGNC`, and all other datasets you can write something like this:
 ```cypher
 MATCH (code:Code {SAB:'HGNC'})-[:CODE]-(concept:Concept)-[r]-(concept2:Concept)-[:CODE]-(code2:Code)
 RETURN DISTINCT code.SAB AS hgnc_start_code, type(r) AS edge_TYPE, r.SAB AS edge_SAB,  code2.SAB AS SAB_end_code